Updated November 24, 2021

 - The employer may call the area inspector or email email@example.com for advice.

-- The employer will be contacted by Communicable Disease Services, if there was an exposure at the workplace.
+- The employer may be contacted by Communicable Disease Services, if there was an exposure at the workplace.

 For concerns or questions, contact your health inspector or email firstname.lastname@example.org.

-Report workplace safety or health hazard and unsafe conditions to Oregon OSHA (Occupational Safety and Health Administration), 800-922-2689.
+Report workplace safety or health hazard and unsafe conditions via Oregon OSHA (Occupational Safety and Health Administration) website, or call 503-229-5910.
 Available in English and Spanish.